spinnaker-hackathon/gardening/project-ideas.md

 - Darken the add stage button color, so it looks less gray, (it may be guided by a style guide, or maybe a CSS value).

 ## Contributor Experience
-Visit [#gardening-team-cx-y-app](https://spinnakerteam.slack.com/archives/C017F5E0RL3) to collaborate on a Contributor Experience App for Spinnaker and other CDF projects

 - Create a visualization of a map of the world with the number of Spinnaker contributors from different countries
 - Create a contribution tracking app more personal than DevStats.
 The app could show basic stats as associated with GitHub usernames (similar to devstats), but also include a login experience that allows users to access a more full-featured version of the app, in which they can "claim" the contributor profile attached to their GitHub account, add their name and link it to their linked-in profile, and show off all their contributions to CDF projects (Jenkins, Tekton, Screwdriver, and Spinnaker).
 Lots of different ways to get data from GitHub!
+  - Visit [#contributor-game-app](https://spinnakerteam.slack.com/archives/C019EV8HA7Q) to collaborate on a Contributor Experience App for Spinnaker and the CDF.
+Check out our [work in progress](https://github.com/ExitoLab/spinnaker_gamification_app).